DeckerSU/iguana-docker/README.md

 ```
 Where `172.17.0.1/16` is the default docker `bridge subnet`.
 You can get docker subnets via
 `sudo docker network ls`, and inspect needed subnet with `sudo docker network inspect bridge`,
 where `bridge` here is a subnet name.
-Also you'll need to change RPC credentials in the
+You'll also need to change RPC credentials in the
-`~/.komodo/DECKER/DECKER.conf` on following:
+`~/.komodo/DECKER/DECKER.conf` to the following:
 ```
 rpcuser=rpcuser
 rpcpassword=bitcoin123
 ```
-This is needed bcz iguana in docker container using that credentials by default for ANY (!) deamon,
+This is needed bcz iguana in docker container is those credentials by default for ANY (!) deamon,
-if other not specified by variables `DEFAULT_RPC_USERNAME` and `DEFAULT_RPC_PASSWORD` by passing
+if not otherwise specified by variables `DEFAULT_RPC_USERNAME` and `DEFAULT_RPC_PASSWORD` via passing
 environment variables to container, during start.

-But only only `DECKER` AC is active to dPoW by default.
+Only `DECKER` AC is active to dPoW by default.
 If you want to add any other chains in
 `m_notary_docker_test` - feel free to add them, but you'll need to properly set-up `rpcbind`,
 `rpcallowip`, `rpcuser` and `rpcpassword` in their `.conf` file.
 Same applies and to `KMD`
-itself (mean, you must change these variables in `komodo.conf`).
+itself (i.e. you must change these variables in `komodo.conf`).

 Start `KMD` and `DECKER` assetchains on docker host: